Protecting sensitive actions with identity verification

 ScenarioSuggested handling

-User abandons flowCall element.cancelRequestForPrivilegedAccess() to close prompt and return user to previous view.
+User abandons flowCall element.cancelRequestForPrivilegedAccess() to close the prompt and return the user to the previous view.

-User fails verificationProvide means for user to retry, or call element.cancelRequestForPrivilegedAccess() to close prompt and return user to previous view.
+User fails verificationOffer a retry, or call element.cancelRequestForPrivilegedAccess() to close the prompt.

 Implementation steps